o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-dp DESTINATION_PATH, --destination-path DESTINATION_PATH`**

   The path to instantiate the new template in.
 The path can be absolute or relative to the O3DE development source folder.
-For example: Set DESTINATION_PATH = `C:/o3de/NewTemplate`.
+For example: DESTINATION_PATH = `C:/o3de/NewTemplate`.

 - **`-tp TEMPLATE_PATH, --template-path TEMPLATE_PATH`**

-  The path to the template you want to instantiate.
+  The path to the template that you want to instantiate.
 The path can be absolute or relative to the O3DE development source folder.
-For example: Set TEMPLATE_PATH to `C:/o3de/Template/SomeTemplate`.
+For example: TEMPLATE_PATH = `C:/o3de/Template/SomeTemplate`.

 - **`-tn TEMPLATE_NAME, --template-name TEMPLATE_NAME`**

   The name of the registered template to instantiate.
-If supplied, you do not need to use the `--template-path` parameter.
+If supplied, you don't need to use the `--template-path` parameter.

 - **`-dn DESTINATION_NAME, --destination-name DESTINATION_NAME`**

-  The name to replace ${Name} with in the instantiated template.
-The name must be alphanumeric, and can contain _ and - characters.
-If the destination name is not provided, this command will use the last component of the destination path.
+  The name to replace `${Name}` with in the instantiated template.
+The name must be alphanumeric, though it can contain underscores (_) and hyphens (-).
+If you don't provide the destination name, this command uses the last component of the destination path.

 - **`-drp DESTINATION_RESTRICTED_PATH, --destination-restricted-path DESTINATION_RESTRICTED_PATH`**

-  The path where the restricted files will be written to.
+  The path where `o3de` writes the restricted files.

 - **`-drn DESTINATION_RESTRICTED_NAME, --destination-restricted-name DESTINATION_RESTRICTED_NAME`**

-  The name of the registered restricted path where the restricted files will be written to.
-If supplied, you do not need to use the `--destination-restricted-path` parameter.
+  The name of the registered restricted path where `o3de` writes the restricted files.
+If supplied, you don't need to use the `--destination-restricted-path` parameter.

 - **`-trp TEMPLATE_RESTRICTED_PATH, --template-restricted-path TEMPLATE_RESTRICTED_PATH`**

-  The path to the template restricted directory to read from, if any.
+The path to the restricted directory that `o3de` adds restricted platform sources to, if any.

 - **`-trn TEMPLATE_RESTRICTED_NAME, --template-restricted-name TEMPLATE_RESTRICTED_NAME`**

-  The name of the registered restricted path to read from, if any.
-If supplied, you do not need to use the `--template-restricted-path` parameter.
+The name of the restricted directory that `o3de` adds restricted platform sources to, if any.
+If supplied, you don't need to use the `--template-restricted-path` parameter.

 - **`-drprp DESTINATION_RESTRICTED_PLATFORM_RELATIVE_PATH, --destination-restricted-platform-relative-path DESTINATION_RESTRICTED_PLATFORM_RELATIVE_PATH`**